ilonadem/blobgsn/README.md

 ### [Project Page](https://ilonadem.github.io/blobgsn-demo/) | [Data](#datasets)

 ## Abstract
-We combine BlobGAN with Generative Scene Networks (GSN) to generate editable 3D scenes.
-Namely, we use Gaussian "blobs" as input to generate a latent floorplan that is then used to locally condition radiance fields that represent a novel, generated 3D scene.
-The Gaussian blobs represent objects in a scene; by moving, shifting, scaling, removing, and adding the blobs in the latent space we are able to make corresponding changes in the rendered scene.
-The result is a customizable and editable 3D scene, and a self-suprevised way of identifying and representing the objects in a scene.
+We combined BlobGAN with Generative Scene Networks to generate editable 3D scenes.
+Namely, we use Gaussian "blobs" as input to generating a 2-D floorplan that is then used to locally condition a radiance field.
+The Gaussian blobs represent objects in a scene; by moving, shifting, scaling, removing, and adding the blobs in the latent space we are able to make corresponding changes in the rendered images.
+The result is a customizable and editable 3D scene, and a self-suprevised way of identifying and representing the objects in it.

 ## Related Work